pustotnik/zenmake/docs/buildconf-taskparams.rst

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.

+monitlibs
+"""""""""""""""""""""
+    One or more names from ``libs`` to monitor changes.

+    For an example, a project has used some system library 'superlib' and once this library was upgraded by a system package manager.
+After that the building of the project will not make a relink with the new version of 'superlib' if no changes in the project which can trigger such a relink.
+    Usually it is not a problem because a project is changed much more frequently than upgrading of system libraries during development.

+    Any names not from ``libs`` are ignored.

+    It can be True or False as well.
+If it is True then value of ``libs`` is used.
+If it is False then it means an empty list.

+    By default it's False.

+    Using of this parameter can slow down a building of some projects with a lot of values in this parameter.
+    ZenMake uses md5 (or sha1 if a rare "FIPS compliant" build of Python is used) hashes to check changes of every library file.

+    It's possible to use :ref:`selectable parameters<buildconf-select>`
+    to set this parameter.

 stlibs
 """""""""""""""""""""
     The same as ``libs`` but for static libraries.